Joe Hingston

 Firearms, drugs and serious organised crime

-The Defendant was said to be a member of a well known Organised Crime Group based in Ireland.
-The prosecution maintained that over the entire enterprise hundreds of kilos of cocaine had been imported to Ireland from the continent.
-The consignments also included firearms and ammunition.
-The Defendant was said to have been in charge of the logistics for transportation in the UK and onward importation into Ireland.
+Operation Hornstay: The Defendant was said to be a member of a well known Organised Crime Group based in Ireland.
+Hundreds of kilos of cocaine, including firearms and ammunition, had been imported to Ireland from the continent.
+The Defendant was said to have been in charge of the logistics for transportation in the UK and onward importation.
 The case was particularly sensitive because of considerable press interest from Ireland.

-Represented member of a London organised crime group trafficking drugs and vulnerable individuals to the south west.
+Operation Ligament: Represented member of a London organised crime family trafficking drugs and vulnerable individuals to the south west.
 Acquitted after trial.

 R v Farah